When and where did The World’s 50 Best Restaurants 2023 take place?

 How does a restaurant make it onto the list of The World’s 50 Best Restaurants?

-The list is the result of a poll of 1,040 independent experts, who each cast 10 votes for establishments where they have enjoyed their best restaurant experiences during the previous 18 months.
+The list is the result of a poll of 1,080 independent experts, who each cast 10 votes for establishments where they have enjoyed their best restaurant experiences during the previous 18 months.
 Members of the 50 Best organisation do not vote and do not control the composition of the list; that is the collective role of the voting Academy.
 This means that restaurants cannot apply to be on the list.
-The 2021 ranking took into account recent and ongoing travel limitations and dining restrictions by combining the votes cast in January 2020 (which have never been published) and a ‘voting refresh’ which took place in March 2021.
-The 2021 list was therefore created from a combination of wider pre-pandemic experiences and, where possible, contemporary local updates, spanning the period from July 2019 through to March 2021.
+Equally, no sponsor has any influence on the voting process.
 To find out more about the voting process, click here.

 Does a restaurant have to fit a certain criteria?